rberrelleza/rberrelleza.github.io/about/index.md

 </figure>

+Hi there :wave: !
-Hi, my name is Ramiro Berrelleza, welcome!

-I'm curently the architect for Hipchat Data Center, out of Atlassian’s lovely San Francisco office.
+My name is Ramiro Berrelleza, a software developer based in San Francisco.
+I'm currently the architect of Hipchat Data Center, working out of Atlassian’s lovely San Francisco office.
 For almost a decade (wow, time flies when you’re having fun!)
 I’ve been building software that empowers developers to build castles out of thin air.
+Before Atlassian, I used to work at Elasticbox (now part of Centurylink) and Microsoft.

-I’m really interested in cloud computing, devices, internet of things, open web and on the team dynamics of software development.
+ I’m really interested in cloud computing, devices, internet of things, open web, the team dynamics of software development and inclusiveness in tech.

-This blog, content and opinions are my own.
+This blog, content, and opinions are my own.